 - the grading scale which was used in case the modules have been completed outside of Germany.

-You have to submit these documents to the Admissions and Enrollment Office by the end of the application deadline for the desired program to the department for application and admission, just like the rest of your application documents.
+You have to submit these documents to the Admissions and Enrollment Office by the end of the application deadline for the desired program to the department or school for application and admission, just like the rest of your application documents.
+Please contact the responsible departmental student advisors as early as possible; they will also be able to tell you the application deadlines.

 Important: Enrollment at TUM in a higher subject semester (Fachsemester) is not possible without the credit transfer report!
 Make sure to contact your departmental student academic advisor early on.